yaenchen/HW5-NW/README.md

    * Add "!
 [BuildStatus] (https://github.com/ < your-github-username > /Project3/workflows/Project3/badge.svg?event=push)" (update link and remove spaces) to the beginning of your README file
    * Also refer to Assignment 1 for more in-depth help with GitHub actions

-[TODO] Ensure that the Github actions complete the following:
+[x] Ensure that the Github actions complete the following:
   * runs pytest

 ### Pip Installable
-* [TODO] make .toml file with flit and ensure that your package can be installed with pip
+* [x] make .toml file with flit and ensure that your package can be installed with pip

 # Getting Started
 To get started you will need to fork this repository onto your own Github account.
 Work on the codebase from your own repo and commit changes.